Particles and Waves Lab banner

 Ramana Patibandla

-Ramana graduated with a PhD in March 2024.
-His research specializes in the study of stratified shear flows, with a particular focus on the resonant interactions of internal wave modes and wind-generated water waves.
-He also investigated the flow field and drift volume of a rigid sphere settling in a low-Reynolds number, viscous, stratified medium.
+Ramana graduated with a PhD in 2024.
+His research examined stratified shear flows, with particular focus on resonant interactions of internal wave modes and on wind-generated water waves.
+He also investigated the flow field and drift volume of a rigid sphere settling in a viscous, stratified medium at low Reynolds number.

 Present affiliation: Postdoctoral Fellow, University of Massachusetts Dartmouth, USA.